jphaugla/redisearchStock/README.md

 ```bash
 redic-cli -f scripts/searchQueries.txt
 ```

+There are scripts in the scripts directory in addition to loadFile.sh and redoIndex.sh.
+Check these out for additional API calls available such as adding a ticker, deleting a ticker, getting one ticker field, removing one ticker field, etc.

 ### Troubleshooting
 Moving the Stooq datafiles from apple (BSD) to Linux can cause an odd read errors in the loading file program delete all these erroneous files.
 I have now added some code to ignore hidden files in python version of code.